 Let’s summarize the suitability of long option strategies:

-When an investor goes short a call or short a put as their sole option strategy, they’re seeking income.
-Similar to long options, these strategies are considered speculative.
-However, these are much riskier when uncovered (naked), which is our assumption in this section.
+When an investor goes short a call or short a put as their only option strategy, they’re typically seeking income.
+Like long options, these strategies are speculative.
+In this section, assume the options are uncovered (naked).

 Let’s summarize the suitability of short naked option strategies:

-Unlike the speculative strategies we’ve discussed, hedging strategies typically reduce risk exposure.
-There are two hedging strategies to be aware of:
+Unlike the speculative strategies above, hedging strategies are typically used to reduce risk exposure.
+Two key hedging strategies are:

-While the most common hedging strategies involve stock positions, investors also use non-equity options for protection.
-As a reminder, these are the four primary non-equity option types:
+While stock-based hedges are the most common, investors also use non-equity options for protection.
+These are the four primary non-equity option types:

 Index options can protect entire portfolios, including mutual fund portfolios.
 For example, a large-cap stock fund manager could purchase S&P 500 puts to protect against a bear market.
 If the market declined, the portfolio’s losses would be offset by the put’s returns.
 The same strategy could be utilized with VIX options.
 Remember, the VIX is known as the “fear gauge” and is correlated with market declines.
 Going long a VIX call would provide a return if volatile markets resulted in a general market decline.